Amin-Abdi/ISSTracker/README.md

 The website also displays the names of the astronauts that are currently in space.

-I use an open source interactive map library called Leaflet that can be found at https://leafletjs.com/
+I used an open source interactive map library called Leaflet that can be found at https://leafletjs.com/

 ## APIs USED